FREQUENTLY ASKED

 Answer:

-When you file your CLE compliance report it must be complete.
-If an accredited course that you
+No. When you file your CLE compliance report, it

-attended does not appear on your report, you must add it to the MCLE transcript portion of your report or you will not get
+course that you attended does not appear on your report, you must add it to the

-credit for the course, unless you file an amended CLE compliance report.
-It is
+course, unless you file an amended CLE compliance report.
+It is essential that your MCLE

-essential that your MCLE transcript be accurate and
+transcript be accurate and complete before

-for filing.
-If your transcript has
+you submit it for filing.
+If your

-directly to the report.
+corrections directly to the report.
 DO NOT SUBMIT YOUR COMPLIANCE REPORT UNTIL

 YOU HAVE COMPLETED ALL OF YOUR COURSES THAT YOU WISH TO SUBMIT FOR CREDIT